“[At Swim-Two-Birds is] just the book to give to your sister, if she is a dirty, boozey girl.” – Dylan Thomas on Flann O’Brien’s masterpiece

 — Flann O’Brien

-It is one thing to wrestle with your influences.
-Most writers have to do that.
-It is another thing to give them room to breathe and speak and declare themselves in the work you are writing (which is what O’Brien does in At Swim-Two-Birds).
-The Irish people have an overwhelming sense of their own pained history (“History is a nightmare from which I am trying to awake,” says Stephen Dedalus, famously, in Ulysses), and Flann O’Brien brings all of that to life in his book.
-He faces it head on.
-Remember, too, that this was the man who pitilessly described a lecture on Irish culture as “a virulent eruption of paddyism.”
+Most writers have to wrestle with their influences.
+It is another thing to give them room to breathe and speak and declare themselves in the work you are writing (this is what O’Brien does in At Swim-Two-Birds).
+The Irish people are overwhelmed by their own history (“History is a nightmare from which I am trying to awake,” says Stephen Dedalus, famously, in Ulysses).
+O’Brien faces this head on.
+This was the man who pitilessly described a lecture on Irish culture as “a virulent eruption of paddyism.”
 He took no prisoners.
-The Irish have a reputation for sentimentality, but if you sit around with a bunch of Irishmen – try making a soft-hearted comment, try making a vulnerable statement of misty-eyed nostalgia.
-See how well it goes over.

-John Updike wrote a wonderful essay on Flann O’Brien in The New Yorker.
-Updike has this to say about O’Brien’s third novel An Béal Bocht, written in Gaelic:
+John Updike wrote a wonderful essay on Flann O’Brien in The New Yorker, saying this about O’Brien’s third novel An Béal Bocht, written in Gaelic:

 O’Brien, who spoke Irish Gaelic in his childhood home, wrote his next extended fiction, “An Béal Bocht,” in Gaelic, in 1941; in 1973, it was translated, by Patrick C. Power, into a spirited imitation of O’Brien’s English as “The Poor Mouth: A Bad Story About the Hard Life.”
 Less than a hundred pages long, the tale has the advantage of a relatively clear, if extravagant, story line and a distinct satiric point—i.e., that the Irish Republic’s official cherishing of the nearly extinct Gaelic language ignores the miserable poverty of its surviving speakers, the rain-battered peasantry of the countryside.
 In one episode, government orators at a Gaelic feis parrot and praise the venerable language while in their audience “many Gaels collapsed from hunger and from the strain of listening.”
 In another, a folklorist from Dublin, visiting O’Brien’s fictional Gaeltacht area of Corkadoragha, and frustrated by the drunken taciturnity of an assembly of local males, records the muttering of a pig under the impression that it is Gaelic: “He understood that good Gaelic is difficult but that the best Gaelic of all is well-nigh unintelligible.”
 Parodying sentimental novels and memoirs in modern Gaelic by such authors as Tomás Ó Criomhthainn and Séamas Ó Grianna, O’Brien protests on behalf of a depressed Irish population: “In one way or another, life was passing us by and we were suffering misery, sometimes having a potato and at other times having nothing in our mouths but sweet words of Gaelic.”